deco3500-2017/SuzukiSwifts/README.md

 - Contribution to the project proposal: Involved in writing large portions of all sections, Editing and formatting

 **Vinnie:**
--Contributed to Designing the low fidelity paper prototype -Contributed to the project proposal:
+- Contributed to Designing the low fidelity paper prototype
--Plan
+- Contributed to the project proposal:
+- Plan
--Some editing to document & formatting to proposal document.
+- Some editing to document & formatting to proposal document.